-- Would development lead to unmanageable transport demands and are there adequate transport facilities in the area - Are utilities and services available to the site adequate for the development - Are the site attributes conducive to development
+- Are utilities and services available to the site adequate for the development - Are the site attributes conducive to development

 Comment: The site is located in an established residential area.
 The adjacent development does not impose any unusual or impossible development constraints.
-The proposed development will not cause unmanageable levels of transport demand with the existing use of a dwelling house to be retained with alterations and additions to the existing structure.
+The proposed development will not cause unmanageable levels of transport demand with the existing use of a dwelling house to be retained.